Eebbu/Easty/items/report.md

      Then we uploaded the image to the firebase.

 Feature Category: Search-related features <br>

-Feature Category: UI Design and Testing <br>
-3. [UI-Layout] Incorporate suitable layout adjustments in the UI components for portrait and landscape layout variants, as well as different screen sizes. (easy)
+2. [UI-Layout] Incorporate suitable layout adjustments in the UI components for portrait and landscape layout variants, as well as different screen sizes. (easy)
     * Code: [all of xml files](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/tree/main/src/app/src/main/res/layout?ref_type=heads)
-    * Description of your implementation: set appropriate constraints to all components to fit for portrait and landscape layout variants, and different screen sizes
+    * Description of your implementation: set appropriate constraints to all components to fit for portrait and landscape layout variants, and different screen sizes<br>
-4. [UI-Test] Complete UI tests using espresso (not covered in lectures/labs) of reasonable quality and coverage of the App. (hard)
+3. [UI-Test] Complete UI tests using espresso (not covered in lectures/labs) of reasonable quality and coverage of the App. (hard)
     * Code: [all of UI Test files](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/tree/main/src/app/src/androidTest/java/com/example/eatsy?ref_type=heads)
     * Description of your implementation: UI tests are implemented using Espresso and JUnit to ensure functionality and user across various activities.
    Each test corresponds to different aspects of the app, such as adding pages, managing dashboards, user authentication and posts.
    These tests are designed for enhancing usability, and ensuring user experiences across pages.

 Feature Category: Greater Data Usage, Handling and Sophistication <br>

-5. [DataFiles] Boxuan Lin created a dataset with more than 2600 post data instances, covering all types of posts.
+4. [DataFiles] Boxuan Lin created a dataset with more than 2600 post data instances, covering all types of posts.
 All of the data was formatted in JSON and uploaded to Firestore for persistence.

-6. [FB-Auth] (By Boxuan Lin) We use Firebase to implement the User Authentication/Authorisation of our app.
+5. [FB-Auth] (By Boxuan Lin) We use Firebase to implement the User Authentication/Authorisation of our app.
 User account data is stored on Google servers instead of locally, and is processed by Google, ensuring security.

-7. [FB-Persist] (By Boxuan Lin) We used Firebase’s Firestore, a real-time, scalable database that stores data in collections and documents.
+6. [FB-Persist] (By Boxuan Lin) We used Firebase’s Firestore, a real-time, scalable database that stores data in collections and documents.
 We use it to persist the post data and user’s profile data for a well synchronization function.
 For big files like photos, we store them in Cloud Storage for Firebase for its high scalability and simplified file upload and download capabilities.
 Data Profile(easy):
       1.
     2. It also gives the user an option to upload and change profile picture via media gallery to the firebase.